ckidney-beans/Journey-into-Coding/content/index.md

 ### Why Am I Doing This?

 Great question!
-As a middle-aged person with ADHD, I've discovered that:
+As a middle-aged person with [[ADHD]], I've discovered that:

 1. My brain craves new challenges
 2. I forget things approximately 37 seconds after learning them